Employment Rights Act 1996

 The Employment Rights Act 1996 (c.
-18) is a United Kingdom Act of Parliament passed by the Conservative government to codify existing law on individual rights in UK labour law.
+18) is an act of the Parliament of the United Kingdom passed by the Conservative government to codify existing law on individual rights in UK labour law.

 History

 Previous statutes, dating from the Contracts of Employment Act 1963, included the Redundancy Payments Act 1965, the Employment Protection Act 1975, and the Wages Act 1986.
 It deals with rights that most employees can get when they work, including unfair dismissal, reasonable notice before dismissal, time off rights for parenting, redundancy and more.
 It was amended substantially by the Labour government since 1997, to include the right to request flexible working time.
 This coincides with the Rights at Work Act 1995.

 Part I, Employment particulars

 An employee has an employment contract.
 ERA 1996 section 1(2) states, that the main terms of the contract must be in writing and provided to the employee within two months of the start of their employment.
 This document is called a "written statement of particulars".
 It confirms the main express terms of the employment contract.
 Whilst not definitive of the entire contract, the written statement is intended to be a guide for employees' of their rights, so that they know what kind of terms and conditions of employment to expect.
 But it is also meant to provide an evidential basis on which to bring a claim for the breach of some right in a court or employment tribunal.

 Employers, in particular those in a small business environment, often make an error in believing that the "Written Statement of Particulars" – usually known as the terms and conditions of employment are "The Contract".
 The requirement in law therefore to produce the written express terms is often forgotten as they have the basis of a contract in place.
 Common practice is for a combined document "Contract of Employment" which provides the "Written Statement of Particulars" to be provided for the employee, which covers all the legal requirements.